 The answer is: it depends.
-They do contain vitamin C, vitamin B6, iron, magnesium, and many other vitamins and nutrients that dogs need.
-But if you don’t prepare them properly, or you feed your dog too many, there could be adverse health effects.
+Potatoes aren’t categorically toxic to dogs, like grapes or onions.
+Potatoes contain vitamin C, vitamin B6, iron, magnesium, and many other vitamins and nutrients that dogs need.
+But if you don’t prepare potatoes properly, or you feed your dog too many, there could be adverse health effects.

-If you do feed your dog a potato, it should be baked or boiled, with nothing added to it.
-Potatoes fried in oil, such as French fries or potato chips, or potatoes with butter or salt added to them are not healthy for dogs.
-If your canine companion has diabetes, they should not be given potatoes, which can cause blood sugar spikes.
+If you do feed your dog a potato, you’ll want to bake or boil the potato with no added ingredients (like salt or butter).
+Potatoes fried in oil, such as French fries or potato chips, or potatoes loaded up with butter or salt, are not healthy for dogs.
+(One potato chip isn’t going to harm your dog, but a whole bag of them is not a healthy choice for your pet.)
+If your dog has diabetes, it’s better to avoid feeding them potatoes entirely due how they can cause blood sugar to spike.

-A dog’s body is designed to get most of its nutrients from animal protein, so if you decide to feed your pup baked or boiled potatoes, it should be done in moderation.
+A dog’s body is designed to get most of its nutrients from animal protein, so if you decide to feed your dog baked or boiled potatoes, you should use them like a treat, make them an occasional addition to meals for variety, and always keep portions small.
 Giving a dog too many carbohydrates can result in obesity or other health problems.

-Sweet potatoes are a healthier option than white potatoes because they are much more nutritious.
-They contain vitamin A, vitamin C, vitamin B6, calcium, potassium, magnesium, and iron, among other nutrients.
+Sweet potatoes are a healthier option than white potatoes because they are much more nutritious than white potatoes.
+Sweet potatoes contain vitamin A, vitamin C, vitamin B6, calcium, potassium, magnesium, and iron, among other nutrients.

 Every dog is different, so start with just a small amount of potato to make sure your dog has no problem digesting it.
-You should always consult your veterinarian before introducing a new food into your pup’s diet.
+You should always consult your veterinarian before introducing a new food into your dog’s diet.